Registration for those practicing internationally

-Registration documents and emails from all applicants and members are placed in a queue and dealt with in the order they are received.
-This includes criminal record checks, jurisprudence module results, and Regulatory report histories and resubmitted documents.
-We try to deal with them in 5 business days.
-However, processing may take longer when there is a high volume.
+Registration documents and emails from all applicants and members are placed in a queue and are processed in the order that they are received.
+This includes criminal record checks, jurisprudence exam results, reports on regulatory history, and any resubmitted documents.
+Most documents will be processed within five business days.
+However, processing times may vary depending on the time of the year and processing volumes.

-Application files are typically assessed by staff, however, the Registrar may refer any matter to the Registration Committee to consider and this will delay the application progress.
+Application files are typically assessed by ACAC staff; however, the Registrar may refer any matter to the ACAC Registration Committee for consideration and this may delay the application process.

-What to expect when the ACAC determines your application file is complete
+What to expect when your application file is complete

-Applications may also be deferred, refused, or conditions imposed if it is in the best interest of the public.
-Decisions or actions taken by Alberta College and Association of Chiropractors can be reviewed by the provincial Ombudsman in accordance with the Ombudsman Act.
+Please be aware, applications may be deferred, refused, or imposed with conditions if it is in the best interest of the public.
+Decisions or actions taken by the Alberta College and Association of Chiropractors can be reviewed by the provincial Ombudsman in accordance with the Ombudsman Act.